Most B2B teams use “market intelligence” and “competitive intelligence” interchangeably. They are not the same thing, and the confusion is expensive.

 1. Competitor deep-dives that quietly become market reports

 You ask for “everything on Competitor X.” Six weeks later you have a 40-page document on category dynamics.
 Interesting.
-Not what your AE needed for tomorrow's call.
+Not what your rep needed for tomorrow's call.

 2. Market sizing exercises that can't answer the only question that matters

-You learn the TAM is $4.2B.
+You learn the total market is $4.2B.
 Great.
-Your CRO still can't tell you why you lost the last three deals to the same competitor.
+Your head of revenue still can't tell you why you lost the last three deals to the same competitor.

 3. “Win/loss analysis” sold as either, depending on the vendor

 Some shops file it under MI (it informs strategy).
 Others file it under CI (it changes battle cards).
 Both are right.
-But you should know which one you're actually buying before the SOW gets signed.
+Know which one you're buying before the SOW is signed.

 When each one matters